 Oral and craniofacial wound healing is a very interesting and challenging area of dental science.
-Researching into the basic biological processes of inflammation, re epithelialization and angiogenesis often create more questions than answers and invites a cluster of multidisciplinary team involving biochemist, pharmacist, pathologist, dentists, surgeons, nurses as well as researchers in oral medicine and biology to search for evidence in wound healing mechanism and its management.
-The fundamental concept under investigation is “how does bone and soft tissue heals
+Researching into the basic biological processes of inflammation, re-epithelialization, and angiogenesis often create more questions than answers and invites a cluster of a multidisciplinary team involving biochemist, pharmacist, pathologist, dentists, surgeons, nurses as well as researchers in oral medicine and biology to search for evidence in wound healing mechanism and its management.
+The fundamental concept under investigation is “how does bone and soft tissue heal

 naturally following an injury” and the knowledge gain can be applied in solving the whole range of dental issues that include dentofacial defects, TMJ derangement, dental implants, periodontal regeneration, and pulp healing.

 Salivary diagnostics has evolved into a sophisticated science and serves as a subset of the larger field of molecular diagnostics, now recognized as a central player in a wide variety of biomedical basic and clinical areas.
 Molecular diagnostics feed into a wide range of disciplines including drug development, personalized medicine (pharmacogenomics) and plays a major role in the discovery of biomarkers for the diagnosis of oral and systemic diseases.
 This is especially true since most of the biomarkers present in blood and urine can also be detected in a sample of saliva.